takeuchi-lab/parametric-si/README.rst

 This package implements a more powerful and general confitional selective inference(SI) with linear regression.

-key reference are the following papers:
+Key references are the following papers:

     *  Parametric Programming Approach for More Powerful and General Lasso Selective Inference https://arxiv.org/abs/2004.09749
     *  More Powerful and General Selective Inference for Stepwise Feature Selection using the Homotopy Continuation Approach https://arxiv.org/abs/2012.13545